panevo/azure-terraform-swarm/README.md

 2. Terraform installed on your local machine.
 You can download it from [Terraform's official website](https://www.terraform.io/downloads.html).
 3. Azure CLI installed for authentication and managing Azure resources.
 You can install it from [Azure CLI Installation Guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+Note that in production, you should configure a remote storage backend for Terraform state files to ensure consistency and collaboration among team members, as described in the [Azure documentation](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).

+For simplicity, this guide also connects to Azure using the Azure CLI.
+You can also use a service principal or managed identity for authentication.

 ## Usage

 Follow these steps to deploy the Azure cluster with Docker Swarm: